 Joint accounts are a convenient way to efficiently share an expense account or split funds with someone else.
 You’ll get real-time notifications on spending, good for keeping tabs on how much and on what your teenager is spending, for example.
 You’ll also be able to set goals together.
 And the joint account has no minimum balance requirement.

-Between KOHO Easy and KOHO Premium, KOHO offers KOHO Essential for an annual fee of $48 (or $4/month).
-This version earns 1% on Groceries, Bills/Service, Eating & Drinking and 0.25% all other categories, plus 5% extra cash back at partnered merchants.
+Between KOHO Easy and KOHO Extra, KOHO offers KOHO Essential for an annual fee of $48 (or $4/month).
+This version earns 1% on Groceries, Transportation, Eating & Drinking and 0.25% all other categories, plus up to 5% extra cash back at partnered merchants.

-KOHO also has a Premium plan.
+KOHO also has a Extra plan.
 You’ll get perks like:

 - No foreign transaction fees